nityachoudhary144/test-strip-reader/README.md

 ## Features

-- Detects one strip in a photo against a plain background, then rectifies rotation and perspective into a fixed width strip image
+- Detects a single strip in an image on a homogeneous background, and corrects the strip orientation and perspective to get a fixed-width strip image
-- Samples each pad by median from the middle of its cell, so glare and bleed do not drag the colour
+- Extracts the color of each pad by sampling the median of its cell in the middle, thus eliminating effects like glare and bleed
-- Estimates the lighting cast from neutral bright pixels inside the strip and scales the channels to remove it
+- Compensates for lighting effects based on the neutral pixels of the strip, and scales the channels to eliminate it
-- Classifies every pad against the reference chart in CIE-Lab by delta-E, and flags levels outside the normal range
+- Compares each pad with the reference chart in CIE-Lab using delta-E measure, and marks any out-of-range values
-- Reports the match distance per pad, so an unreadable strip can be spotted
+- Returns the comparison value for each pad, thus allowing for the identification of unreadable strip
-- Manual strip region, adjustable pad count and pad band for strips that auto detection cannot handle
+- Manual detection of strip region, custom number of pads and pad bands in case of strips which are impossible to automatically detect
-- Export to CSV, an annotated overlay, and the straightened strip that was sampled
+- Exports results to CSV file, annotated overlay image, and straightened strip image which was used for sampling
-- A seeded synthetic strip generator, which makes the whole pipeline testable without a camera or a physical strip
+- An automated strip generation utility, allowing to test the pipeline without actual hardware
-- Browser interface and command line interface over the same pipeline
+- Web-based interface and CLI interface on top of the pipeline
 ## Project documentation

 | File | Contents |